SerenityJS/serenity/README.md

 Serenity has started development on a plugin system.
 This system allows modification to the Serenity software while providing a full api to completely interact with the server.
 Check out the [sample-plugin](https://github.com/SerenityJS/sample-plugin) to get started.

 ### Installing Serenity
+We provide pre-built server executable binaries for both the latest and beta releases.
+You will need a GitHub account to access the artifacts download via our [server-binaries](https://github.com/SerenityJS/server-binaries/actions) repository.
+The server binary executable is a more traditional approach that relies heavily on self or community made plugins.

-We provide an easy to use CLI installer process.
-Run the following command of your choice, and follow the install prompts.
+We also provide an easy to use CLI installer process.
+The CLI scaffolds a new traditional NodeJS project with the SerenityJS packages pre-installed.
+This approach allows a deeper integration of Serenity into new or existing NodeJS projects.
+This method will work on any machine, if the machine can run NodeJS.
+To get started, run the following command of your choice, and follow the install prompts.

 ```bash
 #npm